aepinilla/preprocess_eeg/README.md

 ## Settings
 The default settings of this script work with a sample XDF file taken from the paper mentioned above.
-You can change the setting to use it with your XDF files.
+You can change the settings to use it with your XDF files.

 To customise it, please do the following:
 1. Go to src/settings.py and adjust the values according to the characteristics of your XDF file.